skang06/Baltimore-City-Livelihood/README.md

 Although some of the variables were not shown as significant in the multiple linear regression, there was a clear pattern in the cluster analysis.
 For instance, bike lanes were not shown to be significant in the multiple linear regression.
 However, according to the cluster analysis, those clusters with the most above average rate of mortality or most below average age for life expectancy, also had the highest number of bike lanes.
 Like free and reduced meals, this could be more associate with the median household income in the neighborhoods in the cluster.
 Thus, we realize that bike lanes is not that important of a method to spend money in, although a cluster analysis alone might have suggested it.

 Overall, the cluster analysis helps us understand where to focus our efforts and initiatives.
-We should focus on the neighborhoods in cluster 2 for both analyses as they include the neighborhoods with the most above average rate of mortality and lowest life expectancy.
+We should focus on the neighborhoods in cluster 3 in the analysis with mortality rate in it as it had the most above average rate of mortality, and cluster 2 in the analysis with life expectancy as it had the most below average lowest life expectancy.

 ## Future Suggestions